 Schools are not a haven where educators can ignore the First Amendment with impunity.
-Public schools cannot invade the protected liberties of either faculty or students.
-It is well settled that "censorship or suppression of expression of opinion is tolerated by our Constitution only when the expression presents a clear and present danger of action of a kind the State is empowered to prevent and punish."
+Public schools cannot invade the protected liberties of their students. "[C]ensorship or suppression of expression of opinion is tolerated by our Constitution only when the expression presents a clear and present danger of action of a kind the State is empowered to prevent and punish."
 Barnette, 319 U.S. at 633 (allowing students to quietly forego the compulsory flag salute presented no "clear and present danger").
 To affirm the District Court's ruling, this Circuit would be "required to say that a Bill of Rights which guards the individual's right to speak his own mind, left it open to public authorities to compel him to utter what is not in his mind."
 Id. at 634.
 Such compulsion "invades the sphere of intellect and spirit" which the First Amendment "reserve[s] from all official control."
 Id. at 642.

-The Policy compels students to either dishonestly affirm a belief they do not hold or alter their beliefs under state compulsion.
+The Policies compel students to either dishonestly affirm a belief they do not hold or alter their beliefs under state compulsion.
 Both alternatives gut the First Amendment.
-Students face compulsion to declare a belief, not merely academic instruction or exposure to beliefs that differ from their own.
-Decades of precedent drive the conclusion that the School District cannot compel students to affirm the morality of conduct that collides their own convictions.
+Students face compulsion to implicitly declare a belief, not merely academic instruction or exposure to beliefs that differ from their own.
+Decades of precedent drive the conclusion that the School District cannot compel students to affirm a belief that collides with reality and their own convictions.
 Wooley, 430 U.S. at 715 ("The First Amendment protects the right of individuals . . . to refuse to foster . . . an idea they find morally objectionable."); Pacific Gas & Electric, 475 U.S. at 16 ([I]f "the government [were] freely able to compel . . . speakers to propound political messages with which they disagree, . . . protection [of a speaker's freedom] would be empty, for the government could require speakers to affirm in one breath that which they deny in the next."); Hurley, 515 U.S. at 575 ("[T]he choice of a speaker not to propound a particular point of view . . . is presumed to lie beyond the government's power to control.")